-The book that sjows that no matter how secure we think democracy is, it’s actually fragile if we are not vigilant.
+The book shows that no matter how secure we think democracy is, it’s actually fragile if we are not vigilant.

-Int he 21st century, countries are bcksliding on democratic processes and the rule of law.
+In the 21st century, countries are backsliding on democratic processes and the rule of law.

 Relics of the past are returning in new guises.
 I thoroughly enjoyed reading this book, so much so that I read it in two days!

-It’s great to get the personal insights of someone well connected in the political world and her view as a hisorian too!
+It’s great to get the personal insights of someone well-connected in the political world and her view as a historian too!